fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

     # Prepare batch of entries for analysis
     entries_text = "\n\n".join([f"[{entry['id']}]: {entry['text']}" for entry in entries_batch])

-    sentiment_prompt = f"""
+    comprehensive_prompt = f"""
-    Analyze the following journal entries from Andy Warhol and rate the intensity of each emotion on a scale of 0.0 to 1.0:
+    Analyze the following journal entries from Andy Warhol and provide:

+    1. Emotion rating: Rate the intensity of each emotion on a scale of 0.0 to 1.0:
        - Anger
        - Anticipation
        - Joy
        - Trust
        - Fear
        - Surprise
        - Sadness
        - Disgust

+    2. Topics: Identify 1-5 main topics discussed in each entry (e.g., art, business, celebrities, etc.)

+    3. Entities: Extract named entities in these categories:
+       - People: Names of individuals mentioned
+       - Places: Locations mentioned

-    Return a JSON array where each object contains an "id" field matching the entry ID and an "emotions" object with the emotions as keys.
+    Return a JSON array where each object contains:
+    - "id" field matching the entry ID
+    - "emotions" object with the emotions as keys and intensities as values
+    - "topics" array with topic strings
+    - "entities" object with "people" and "places" arrays

     Entries:
     {entries_text}